The demand for Big Data technology is skyrocketing, since its global market is to grow to $103 billion by 2027, according to Statista.

 Comparing Spark and Hadoop MapReduce

-Spark vs MapReduce: Performance
+Spark vs MapReduce Performance

-Spark vs Hadoop MapReduce: Ease of use
+Spark vs Hadoop MapReduce: Development Complexity

 Hadoop MapReduce vs Spark: Data processing

-Spark vs MapReduce: Security
+Apache Spark vs MapReduce: Security

 Similarities between Spark and MapReduce